melissa-kun-li/command-line-to-do/README.md

 4. Update a task
 5. Exit

-### Next steps:
+## Next steps:
-Add feature to create a new user and allow multiple users to have their own to-do lists, maybe with authentication\
+- [ ] Create a web app/Flask app *(working on as of Dec.
+30, 2020)*
-Create a web app/Flask app\
+- [ ] Use sqlite to store tasks in to-do list *(working on as of Dec.
+30, 2020)*
-Use sqlite to store tasks in to-do list
+- [ ] Add feature to create a new user and allow multiple users to have their own to-do lists, maybe with authentication\